chayelheinsen/LunchBot/README.md

 On the next screen, note the API token.

+Invite lunchbot (or whatever you named your bot) to a channel.
+Any time someone mentions food or lunch, lunchbot will provide a place to eat.

+## Commands

+Currently LunchBot is very basic but accepting PR's!

+Some examples:

+* `lunchbot food`
+* `lunchbot lunch`
+* lunchbot will also be invoked it `food` or `lunch` is found in any sentence. - TODO: Add env var to disable this
+* You can also set the location to search.
+  * `food location: 32828`
+  * `food location: 1234 Some Road, Orlando, FL`

 # Environment Variables

 There are a few variables the app will require.
 You can take a look at the `.env.example` for an example of the available variables and how to set up your `.env`.